 While not entirely likely, there is always the off chance that your dog may become lost during your trip.
 Some dogs, out of habit, run off in search of what is familiar to them.
 In case of this, make sure your dog has the proper identification.
-A tag with your name and phone number should suffice.
-Microchipping is another option.
+An ID tag with your name and phone number should suffice.
+Microchips are another great option.

 Prepare an Overnight Kit

 Prepare an easily accessible overnight kit for your dog that contains all the essentials needed for an overnight trip.
 This would likely include dog food, treats, and bags for waste.
 Also include anything necessary for the first few nights in your new home with your pet.

 Research Pet-Friendly Hotels

 If you are traveling across the country with your pet in tow, it’s probably a smart choice to think ahead.
 Unless you are planning to drive straight through to your location, we recommend researching pet-friendly hotels in advance of your big move.
 Simply chart out the course of your trip and look for hotels in your selected areas of stopping that will allow dogs.